1995re/IHateSomeoneSeeingMyNote/README.md

 Just copy it to your colors folder and updated, and thats it!

+**Thats so many 'how to' install this colors in many os, figured yourself.**

 `Available in black and white color.`

 # Just don't tell your enemy 'How to used'